Jerrold H. Weinberg, MD

 Publisher: Koehler Books

-There are approximately 50 million postmenopausal women in the United States today.
+There are 100 million+ postmenopausal women in the United States today.
 It is estimated that 85% of them have significant menopausal symptoms.
 However, only 38% of them are on hormone treatment, mainly because of irrational fear of side effects.

 Menopause doesn’t have to be a time of discomfort, confusion, or frustration.
 With the groundbreaking research from Wayne State University’s Professor Jerrold Weinberg, M.D., The New Menopause Cure offers women a fresh, scientifically backed approach to reclaiming their vitality and well-being during this transformative phase of life.